 We're already into the third week of Bridge and time has flown by.
 I've already made memories that will last a lifetime and hopefully friendships, too, judging by the great connections I've formed with my advisory of girls, my fellow T.A.s and the site directors.
 Every morning, advisories sit together and eat breakfast.
 We talk about everything from light topics like weekend plans and embarrassing stories to heavier subject matter with topics like bullying, verbal self-defense, and what it means to be a part of a team.
 I love how my girls have told me that because of advisory, they can trust me and tell me everything.
 They have told me that I listen to them with all of my heart.

+Good day!
+How are you?
+I hope you're doing well because in Peninsula Bridge everything is great!
 Having been part of the Peninsula Bridge program since I was in third grade (I am a junior now at UC Berkeley), I know there will always be amazing days filled with surprises.
 Last semester, I studied abroad in the cittá eterna, Roma.
 It was one of the most amazing experiences of my life.
 Each summer, I try to incorporate my elective courses with new knowledge I have acquired over the school year.
 In Italy, I took two intensive Italian language courses and quickly fell in love with the language.
 I therefore decided to teach my Peninsula Bridge students the language.
 In my elective course titled Coltura Italiana e Lingua Elementare (Italian Culture and Elementary Language), students learn Italian grammar, vocabulary and basic dialogue.
 Students have already learned Le Introduzione (Introductions), and Come Ordinare en un Ristorante (how to order in a restaurant).
 Every day, the course focuses on different Italian cities--cities which I visited in my stay-- and we discuss monuments, foods, culture and fashion; Rome, Venice, Pisa and Florence are among the cities the course focuses on.